Data Labeling Sprint Capacity Planner

 The script guards against invalid input by checking for negative or zero values that would break divisions or produce meaningless outputs.
 It caps rejection rates and platform fees at 100% to prevent runaway values and alerts users when accepted labels dip close to zero.
 The result narrative summarizes throughput, acceptance, and total cost in plain language, while the table surfaces derivative metrics like cost per accepted label, reviewer workload, and required rework hours.
 This structure allows program managers to plug the numbers straight into status decks, procurement memos, or sprint retrospectives.

 Imagine a startup preparing a ten-day sprint to annotate a new conversational dataset.
 Twelve annotators are available for six billable hours per day once training, team meetings, and breaks are subtracted.
 Their baseline pace is 45 utterances per hour, but a new auto-suggest feature is expected to deliver a 15% boost.
 Quality leads forecast a 12% rejection rate because the taxonomy includes sarcasm tags and speaker-role classification.
 Rework for each rejected item takes about four minutes.
 Each annotator costs $28 per hour fully loaded, and the managed workforce platform charges an 8% fee.
 Plugging these figures into the planner produces 37,260 raw labels, 32,789 accepted labels, and 4,471 rejections.
-Rework adds 298 labor hours, pushing total work time to 1,018 hours.
-The cost lands at $30,767, translating to $0.94 per accepted label.
+Rework adds about 298 hours, pushing total work time to roughly 1,018 hours.
+The cost lands at about $30,786.74, translating to roughly $0.94 per accepted label.

 The outputs instantly raise strategic questions.
 If the team needs 35,000 accepted labels to seed fine-tuning, they must either extend the sprint, reduce rejections with stronger guidelines, or add staff.
 By experimenting with the boost or rework inputs, stakeholders can gauge the return on investing in better tooling or reviewer training.
-For instance, if rework time drops to two minutes, total cost falls by nearly $1,400, freeing budget for a specialized reviewer to handle edge cases.
+For instance, if rework time drops to two minutes, total cost falls noticeably, freeing budget for a specialized reviewer to handle edge cases.
 The calculator’s transparent math sparks these trade-off discussions before contracts are signed or launch dates slip.

 Labeling strategy scenarios